Chalmers Automobile: Hudson Motor Car Company

 Roscoe Jackson and Howard Dunham, two of Howard Coffin's employees at Oldsmobile, built a new lightweight car, the Model 20, intended to sell for under $1,000.
 Still, Chapin and Coffin could not persuade Hugh Chalmers to join the project.
-Chalmers Motors' early success was due primarily due to Roy Chapin as Treasurer & general manager, and Howard Coffin as Chief Engineer.
+Chalmers Motors' early success was due primarily due to Roy Chapin as Treasurer and general manager, and Howard Coffin as Chief Engineer.

 On October 28, 1908, Chapin, Coffin, and others formed the Hudson Motor Car Company to pursue their desires to build a smaller car.
 Roscoe Jackson was married to the niece of Detroit department store mogul Joseph L. Hudson.
 Hudson invested $90,000 in the endeavor and gave the company his name.

 Hugh Chalmers was also a prominent investor in Hudson.

 In 1909–10, Hugh Chalmers and his partners sold their shares in Hudson to Chapin, and Chapin sold his stake in Chalmers Motors to Hugh Chalmers.
 Hudson built a factory across the street from the Chalmers plant to be close to suppliers and the railroad.

 In December 1909, the Chalmers and Hudson companies parted ways.
 Chapin's concerns about the Chalmers firm's future were well-founded; over the next decade, the Hudson company prospered while the Chalmers company faltered.